What to Do in Rome off the Beaten Path

 If you want to dig a little deeper into local Jewish history, visit the interesting Museo Ebraico di Roma.
 Tony and I spent a couple of hours exploring two millennia of Roman Jewish history starting with the community’s Roman origins and the challenges Jewish Romans experienced with the rise of Catholicism leading to the creation of the ghetto and ultimately culminating in the Holocaust.
 There are Jewish museums all over Europe, but the age and continuity of the Jewish presence in Rome makes this museum a little different.
 We also liked the museum’s incredible textile collection; some of the intricately embroidered Torah covers were hundreds of years old.
 Our visit also included a tour of the Great Synagogue and the smaller Spanish Synagogue used by the Sephardic community.
 And just as a little side note, visitors are welcome to attend services here.

-While in the area, definitely check out the amazing Teatro di Marcello, the eroded leftovers of an 11-century BC mini-Colosseum topped with a 16th-century apartment complex.
+While in the area, definitely check out the amazing Teatro di Marcello, the eroded leftovers of a mini-Colosseum from 13 BC topped with a 16th-century apartment complex.
 It’s one of the weirdest and most fascinating buildings in Rome.
 Then head across the Tiber River via Tiberina Island to the nearby Trastevere neighborhood, another tourist favorite with atmospheric street life and a great artistic vibe.
 Make sure to check out Basilica Santa Maria’s golden 12th-century mosaics, and stop to watch the kooky performers on Piazza di Santa Maria.

 Visit Rome’s Most Important Church (Hint: It’s Not St. Peter’s)